 Lean into Distraction

-Think of the last time you were right in the middle of something, and you heard ‘mommmm!‘ Chances are, your response was something like, ‘not now mommy is busy!’.
+Think of the last time you were right in the middle of something, and you heard ‘mommmm!‘ Chances are, your response was something like, ‘not now, mommy is busy!’.
 Think carefully about what happened next.
-We would bet the answer from your child wasn’t ‘oh OK!’.
-Instead, it was probably a dialogue that went back and forth at least a few times.
+We would bet the answer from your child wasn’t, ‘oh, OK!’.
+Instead, it was a dialogue that repeated a few times.

 We found this with our 2 for sure.

 So, what we found was ‘leaning into distraction’ saved us a ton more time.
-Because, when we started answering to their needs sooner than later, it was over faster.
-Meaning maybe all they needed was to tell you something super quick, so the whole distraction was over in less than 30 seconds.
-At the same time, the back and forth dialogue may have gone on for several minutes.
+Because when we started answering their needs sooner than later, it was over faster.
+They may need to tell you something super quick, so the distraction was over in less than 30 seconds.
+At the same time, the back-and-forth dialogue may have gone on for several minutes.

-Now, please know we do not mean drop everything and run the solution either.
-So naturally, use your judgement, but we have found to date that leaning is has saved us considerable time.
+Please know we do not mean to drop everything and run the solution either.
+So naturally, use your judgement, but we have found that learning it has saved us considerable time.

 Create Moments Worth a Million Dollars

 Quality can often be more critical than that quantity, and that’s true when it comes to relationships with family, especially your children.
-Even if we spend every waking moment with our kids, if we’re stressed out and resentful all the time, are we doing them a favor?
+So even if we spend every waking moment with our kids and are stressed out and resentful, are we doing them a favor?

 Looking back, have you ever had a moment with the kids where you might say, ‘I wouldn’t trade that for a million bucks?

-If you focus on some of your favorite moments, you’ll start to notice a common thread in them.
-Maybe it was a moment where everyone was playing with lego, or when you were enjoying something beautiful outside.
+You’ll notice a common thread if you focus on some of your favorite moments.
+It could be a moment where everyone was playing with lego or when you were enjoying something beautiful outside.

-When you know these moments, you can start creating more of these experiences.
+You can start creating more of these experiences when you know these moments.
 So even if all you have is 5 minutes, you can still inject those feelings of warmth, acceptance and playfulness into time with your kids.

 When you plan your schedule for work time, be sure to include a conscious effort to plan moments with the family.
-This does 2 things;
+This does two things;

 - It helps you build in that necessary time and,